raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

   - Planar travel is blocked within the warded area.
 Casting this spell on the same spot every day for a year makes this effect permanent.

 ***At Higher Levels***.
-When you cast this spell using a spell slot of 5th level or higher, you can increase the size of the cube by 100 feet for each slot level beyond 4th.
-Thus you could protect a cube that can be up to 200 feet on one side by using a spell slot of 5th level.
+When you cast this spell using a spell slot of 5th level or higher, you can increase the size of the cube by 30.0m for each slot level beyond 4th.
+Thus you could protect a cube that can be up to 60.0m on one side by using a spell slot of 5th level.

 #### Produce Flame